 - Create stories on the progress made in the project.

-- Meet with, and update on a regularly basis, the GLF team and the assigned mentor about the project’s progress
+- Meet with the GLF team and the assigned mentor on a regular basis to discuss the project’s progress

 Find out more about the different ecosystems